-Senior Chinese and Japanese Studies student Mikayla Higgins has been inducted into the National Collegiate Chinese Honor Society.
+Senior Asian Studies student Mikayla Higgins has been inducted into the National Collegiate Chinese Honor Society.
 Sponsored by the Chinese Language Teachers Association (CLTA), the National Collegiate Chinese Honor Society is founded to recognize the outstanding academic achievement of college students in learning Chinese as a second language.
 Honor Society members must meet the following qualifications:

 - Must have a cumulative GPA of 3.5 on a 4-point scale in Chinese language courses and have an overall cumulative GPA of 3.0 on a 4-point scale for all college level courses taken